 Hannah M Twiddy

-Hannah has a love for being out on the water.
+Hannah has a passion for being out on the water.
 Having grown up on the Pasquotank river in Elizabeth City NC, learning to sail was a way of life.
-Her enthusiam lies in brining the art of sailing to future generations.
+Her enthusiasm lies in bringing the art of sailing to future generations.

-For more than a decade, she has operated junior and adult sailing programs and currently teaches at local sailing centers and privately in Hampton Roads and Cape Charles, VA.
-She is a member of local sailboat racing crews, volunteer crew on traditional sailing vessels, and enjoys the occational boat delivery.
+For more than a decade, Hannah has operated junior and adult sailing programs.
+She is a member of local and international sailboat racing crews, volunteer crew on traditional sailing vessels, and enjoys boat deliveries, especially to beautiful places.

 Hannah is a curious one and a teacher at heart.
-When not teaching sailing she is actively completing writing for her PhD in Kinesiology and Global Health at Old Dominion University.
-Her research lies in understanding healthy aging and passing these traits to future generations to come...hence passing sailling to youth!
+Having completed a PhD at Old Dominion University, when not teaching sailing she is conducting research nationally and internationally.
+Her research lies in understanding healthy aging and passing these traits to future generations...hence passing sailing to youth!

 Michella Bragg Guinan